Azure/maximo/README.md

 #### Installing Service Binding Operator

 [Service Binding Operator](https://github.com/redhat-developer/service-binding-operator/blob/master/README.md) enables application developers to more easily bind applications together with operator managed backing services such as databases, without having to perform manual configuration of secrets, configmaps, etc.

+We have to put this operator on manual approval and you can NOT and should NOT upgrade the operator to a newer version.
+Maximo requires 0.8.0 specifically.
 To install, run the following commands:

 ```bash
 oc create -f https://raw.githubusercontent.com/Azure/maximo/main/src/ServiceBinding/service-binding-operator.yaml -n openshift-operators